 4. How do I request an extra duty officer?

 Answer: Businesses, organizations, or neighborhood associations who would like to request off duty officers to assist them with traffic control or general security will need to fill out the attached form (click here for the Extra Duty Vendor Permit Form).
-The form may be delivered to the police department, or picked up by an officer at your convenience.

 Factors that Determine the Number of Officers Need for an Event: